 - Your vision may fluctuate between clear and blurry for the first few weeks.

-- Your eyes will be dry even if they do not feel that way.
-Your vision may improve after using drops prescribed by the ophthalmologist.
+- Your eyes may be dry even if they do not feel that way.
+Your vision may improve after using drops prescribed by your doctor.
 These drops may burn or cause temporary blurring of vision.
-Do not use any drops not approved by your ophthalmologist.
+Do not use any drops not approved by Cole Eye Institute.

 Are there any restrictions after laser vision correction surgery?

-It generally takes about two to four weeks for the eye to stabilize following laser vision correction surgery.
-Some special precautions to prevent injury or infection should be taken during the initial postoperative period, including:
+It takes about two to four weeks for the eye to stabilize after laser vision correction surgery.
+Follow these tips to prevent injury or infection:

-- Do not rub your eyes for the first week.
-Wear the eye shield/goggles that you receive in your postoperative kit when you are sleeping for the first three nights.
+- Do not rub your eyes for one week.
+Avoid aggressive eye rubbing even after one week.
+For the first three nights, wear the eye shield/goggles from your postoperative kit when you are sleeping.

-- Do not let tap water get in your eyes for a week.
+- Do not let tap water get in your eyes for one week.

 - Do not go swimming for 10 days.

-If you have any questions after your laser vision correction surgery or if you experience pain, sudden decrease in vision, red eye or discharge, please contact the office immediately.
+If you have any questions after your laser vision correction surgery or if you experience pain, sudden decrease in vision, red eye or discharge, please call us immediately at 216.445.8585.

 Above all, enjoy your new freedom.
 The freedom to read your alarm clock without fumbling for your glasses.
 The freedom to exercise without worrying about your contact lenses.
 And the freedom to see clearly all day, every day.